cornelius-illi/blockchain-identity/README.md

 Projects/companies working on blockchain and identity (pull requests welcome):

+ * [Authenteq](http://authenteq.com/) is a networked automatic identity verification platform eliminating marketplace risk associated with anonymity while users retain their privacy, leading to increased trust and transparency in transactions and communications, resulting in increased user experience and higher revenue.
  * [Namecoin](http://namecoin.org/) is a blockchain that has been conceived from the start to be used for registering domain names.
 It is the first fork of the Bitcoin software.
  * [NameID](https://nameid.org/) is an OpenID service based on Namecoin identifiers.
  * [CertCoin](https://courses.csail.mit.edu/6.857/2014/files/19-fromknecht-velicann-yakoubov-certcoin.pdf) is an MIT paper about a NameCoin-based decentralized authentication system which maintains a public ledger of domains and their associated public keys.